SemanticMediaWiki/SemanticExternalQueryLookup/README.md

 ## Usage

-A normal `#ask` query only requires to add a `source` parameter (assuming that a query source has been registered and was enabled) to retrieve query results from a selected external endpoint.
+The `#ask`/`#show` query only requires to add a `source` parameter (assuming that a query source has been registered and enabled) to retrieve query results from a selected external endpoint. `Special:Ask` will provide a selection box to list enabled query sources.

 ```
 {{#ask: [[Modification date::+]]